inkomomutane/biospdatabase_android/README.md

-# Biosp Database
+# Biosp

-É um aplicativo de recolha de dados dos atendimentos <br>
-realizados nos biop's.
+Mobile data collect app for all biosp's